 - Offer support to victims/survivors of abuse regardless of the type of abuse, when or where it occurred.

 - Care for and monitor any member of the church community who may pose a risk to children and adults whilst maintaining appropriate confidentiality and the safety of all parties.

 - Ensure that health and safety policy, procedures and risk assessments are in place and that these are reviewed annually.

 - Review the implementation of the Safeguarding Policy, Procedures and Practices at least annually.

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.
 The Diocesan Safeguarding Policy is available for review in the Church Office.

-This church appoints Jean Stokes (DBS officer) Emma Waters (children’s minister) and Philip Brown (safeguarding officer) as lead contacts for any safeguarding queries in addition to the Revd.
+This church appoints Jean Stokes (DBS officer) and Jamie Hughes (safeguarding officer) as lead contacts for any safeguarding queries in addition to the Revd.
 Kate Boardman, priest in charge.

 If you wish to report an allegation of abuse from the past, or in the present, please do not hesitate to contact us or the Diocesan Safeguarding Adviser (Beth Miller 07968034075).
 Your information will be treated appropriately and kept confidential.

 If a child, young person or adult is at immediate risk of harm please call 999.